ipns-link/forum/dot-ipns/IPDS.md

 ## IPDS Database

-IPDS uses a CRDT to prevent conflicts and consists of records of the form:
+IPDS uses a CRDT to prevent conflicts and consists of records in the form:

-`IPNS Address | domain.tld`
+`IPNS of Service/IPDS Database | domain.tld`

 If a record lacks a signature, or that signature cannot be verified by any trusted public keys, then the browser extension will ignore it.